The Outlander (film)

-The Outlander (Le Survenant) is a Canadian drama film from Quebec, directed by Érik Canuel and released in 2005.
+The Outlander (Le Survenant) is a 2005 Canadian drama film from Quebec, directed by Érik Canuel.
 An adaptation of Germaine Guèvremont's novel Le Survenant, the film stars Jean-Nicolas Verreault as the title character, a mysterious stranger whose arrival in the small town of Chénal-du-Moine significantly shakes up the community.

 Awards

 The film received five Genie Award nominations at the 26th Genie Awards: